vaetas/rxdata/README.md

 final dataDelegate = DataDelegate<ApiResponse>(
   fromNetwork: () async* {
     // [fromNetwork] can yield multiple values before closing.
 You can sequentially fetch data and
-    // and yield them step by step. final response = await getRequest();
+    // and yield them step by step.
+You should however prevent infinite streams. final response = await getRequest();
     yield response;
   },